-USING THIS CODE AND REPORTING VIOLATIONS
+3. USING THIS CODE AND REPORTING VIOLATIONS

-It is the responsibility of all directors, officers, employees, contractors and consultants of the Corporation to understand and comply with this Code.
+It is the responsibility of all Personnel to understand and comply with this Code.
 Upon receipt of this Code, you are required to acknowledgement compliance of this Code.
 Any waiver from any part of this Code for employees, contractors or consultants requires the approval of the CEO.
 Any waiver from any part of this Code for officers or directors requires the express approval of the Board and, if required by applicable securities regulatory authorities, public disclosure.

 If you observe or become aware of an actual or potential violation of this Code or of any law or regulation, whether committed by employees of the Corporation or by others associated with the Corporation, it is your responsibility to report the circumstances as outlined herein and to cooperate with any investigation by the Corporation.
-This Code is designed to provide an atmosphere of open communication for compliance issues and to ensure that directors, officers, employees, contractors or consultants acting in good faith have the means to report actual or potential violations.
+This Code is designed to provide an atmosphere of open communication for compliance issues and to ensure that Personnel acting in good faith have the means to report actual or potential violations.